Kids Total Care

 Sugar-free & natural flavors

-ConCordix Smart Chews utilize plant-based sweeteners which provide multiple health benefits.
+Concordix Supplements utilize plant-based sweeteners which provide multiple health benefits.
 Our sugar-free flavor system addresses health concerns such as dental care, weight loss, and diabetes.

 Nutrient stability & earth-friendly packaging

 Our thoughtful packaging is made from sustainable material which is designed to effectively protect nutrients from oxidation.
 Cartons that house the aluminum blister packs are made from recycled material.
-The blister packs individually seal each Smart Chew, protecting each dose from humidity, light, and air oxidation with no exposure to the elements until ready to be consumed.
+The blister packs individually seal each supplement, protecting each dose from humidity, light, and air oxidation with no exposure to the elements until ready to be consumed.
 Light-weight and convenient, our packaging is conducive to an active lifestyle.

 Omega-3